Carrie Keitt Pegues

 - Carrie Keitt Pegues died on 27 November 1949 at age 79 in Columbia, Richland County, South Carolina.

-- She was buried at Williston Cemetery in Williston, Barnwell County, South Carolina.
+- She was interred at Williston Cemetery, Williston, Barnwell County, South Carolina.

 - The following appeared on 29 November 1949 in the Florence Morning News: (Columbia) Mrs. Carrie Keitt Pegues Smith, 79, of Williston died yesterday at a Columbia Hospital after a long illness.